techotron/tools/notes/rds.md

 - Multi-AZ RDS solutions are synchronous but read-only replicas are asynchronous.
 - Updates during maintance periods will take place on secondary instance, then CNAME will change to "promote" secondary instance to new primary instance and update will then take place on the other instance.
+- Multi-AZ failover will around 1 minute impact.
+- In order to enable read-replicas, automatic backups needs to be enabled on the master.
 - The following RDS types allow read-only replicas:
 -- MySQL (Async)
 -- MariaDB (Async)